 We have several groups to help you and your family cope with your bereavement.

-There’s our Silver Lining support group for anyone whose loved one has died.
+There’s our Silver Lining support group for anyone whose loved one has died and was known to Keech Hospice Care.
 It can help you to share your feelings with others who have had a similar experience.
-The group meets at the hospice from 7:30 to 9:30pm once a month on a Thursday.
+The group meets at the hospice 7.30-9.30pm once a month on a Thursday.

-We also have Talking Elephants which brings together spouses and partners who have been bereaved, for coffee and conversation.
+We also have Talking Elephants which brings together anyone who has been bereaved for coffee and conversation.

 Is there support for my child?